dji-sdk/Onboard-SDK-Doc/source/development-workflow/run-application.md

 - Connect your Aircraft/FC's USB port to a computer running DJI Assistant 2
 - On the SDK Page confirm that
     - The box titled `Enable API Control` is checked.
-    - The baudrate is the same as the one provided on the OES.
+    - The baudrate is the same as the one provided on the onboard computer.
 If you had to change this setting, re-start the FC/Aircraft.
     - **Not all** the broadcast telemetries are set to `Do Not Send`, i.e. at least something is broadcasting.
 - Upgrade to the newest firmware that is [officially supported](../appendix/versioning.html) by the OSDK version you are using.
 - For M210, extra steps are required.
 Please check out [M210 aircraft checklist](../M210-Docs/aircraft-checklist.html).